 The Harrier has been the world’s only truly successful VTOL fighter.
 It was developed in response to a NATO requirement for a platform capable of dispersed operations, immune from runway attack, and capable of operating close to the front line from disused roads and fields.
 The aircraft in the form of the Harrier AV-8B still flies today with the US marines as well as Italy and Spain.

 Expanding our VTOL expertise

-In 2015, we acquired Australia’s first VTOL fighter — a twin-seat Harrier trainer — beginning a journey that has greatly enhanced our knowledge and capability.
-Since that time we have refurbished one aircraft for display at the 2017 Australian International Airshow, acquired and tested a working Pegasus engine and purchased a near-airworthy single-seat Sea Harrier that we plan to return to the air with the support of AVT aerospace engineers, former RN and RAF crew and the UK based organisation NAVY WINGS.
+In 2015, we acquired Australia’s first VTOL fighter — a twin-seat Harrier T4 — beginning a journey that has greatly enhanced our knowledge and understanding of the platform.
+Since that time, we refurbished one aircraft for display at the 2017 Australian International Airshow, and have acquired a single-seat FA2 Sea Harrier that we plan to return to the air with the support former of former RN and RAF engineers and crew, Bendigo Aircraft Maintenance and the UK based organisation NAVY WINGS that the aircraft is an associate member of.
 Find out more about our program below.

 Rolls-Royce Pegasus 106

 The Rolls Royce Pegasus engine lies at the heart of the Harrier.
 Producing 30,000 hp and 21,500 lbf it was one of the highest thrust engines in its class.
 Harriers held time to climb records up until 1989.